-LNG liquefaction systems require removal of C5+ to <0.1 mol% and benzene to <1 mol ppm to avoid freezing and plugging of the main cryogenic exchanger.
+LNG liquefaction systems require removal of C5+ to <0.1 mol% and benzene to <1 mol ppm to avoid freezing and plugging of the main cryogenic exchanger and ancilliary equipment.
 This is typically carried out in a scrub column upstream of liquefaction, operating at liquefaction pressure and heat integrated with the system.
-For feed-gases near their critical pressure, achieving satisfactory removal of C5+ and aromatics in a scrub column can be problematic.
-Leaner feed-gases with reduced levels of C2 and C3+ can also create instability in the scrub column due to lack of liquid reflux.
-Where there are concerns regarding scrub column performance a typical solution is to provide a separate upstream NGL removal unit, in which the feed-gas is expanded to a sub-critical pressure, the liquids condensed, and the depleted gas re-compressed to recover liquefaction efficiency.
+For feed-gases near their critical pressure, achieving effective vapour/liquid separation and satisfactory removal of C5+ and aromatics in a scrub column can be problematic and may require operation of the scrub column at a reduced pressure which reduces liquefaction efficiency.
+Leaner feed-gases with reduced levels of C2 and C3+ can also create instability due to lack of liquid reflux.
+Where there are concerns regarding scrub column performance a typical solution is to install a separate upstream NGL removal unit, in which the feed-gas is expanded to a sub-critical pressure, the liquids condensed, and the depleted gas re-compressed to recover liquefaction efficiency.
 This adds cost and complexity.
-Many applications of the ZR-LNG process allow the heavy components to be removed by passing the feed-gas plus recycle gas through the high temperature gas expander EX1 and separating the condensed liquids from the expander outlet at sub-critical pressure.
+Many applications of the ZR-LNG process allow the heavy components to be removed by passing the feed-gas plus recycle gas through the warmer gas expander EX1 and separating the condensed liquids from the expander outlet at sub-critical pressure.
 This IHR solution de-couples the vapour/liquid separation and feed-gas pressures and saves a large part of the equipment and cost of a separate expander based NGL removal unit.
-Specifically, the expander and re-compression facilities already exist in the basic ZR-LNG configuration.
+Specifically, the expander and re-compression facilities (CP1) already exist in the basic ZR-LNG configuration.
 In addition to cost, the weight and footprint reduction is particularly relevant to FLNG applications.

 Comparative Features and Advantages of ZR-LNG